-I am a post-doc in the Center for Computational Study of Excited-State Phenomena in Energy Materials (C2SEPEM) at the Lawrence Berkeley National Lab (LBL) and UC Berkeley, in Steven Louie's group.
+I am a post-doc in the Center for Computational Study of Excited-State Phenomena in Energy Materials (C2SEPEM) at the Lawrence Berkeley National Lab (LBL) and UC Berkeley, current working with Steven Louie's group.
 My research interests are in theoretical and computational condensed matter physics, with emphasis on employing the GW-BSE formalism to predict and explain the optical and electronic properties of materials.
+For more information, see my full CV.

 - Many-body perturbation theory calculations.